bassdman/pluginize/README.md

     <!-- you can find the files in dist/pluginize.min.js" in this repository>-->
     <script src="path/to/pluginize.min.js"></script>
 ```
-now we create our first library that does (almost) nothing.
+As a first step we create our first library that does (almost) nothing.
 ``` javascript
     const myLibrary = pluginize();